SCIENTIFIC ADVISORY AND PEER REVIEW

 Our Scientific and Medical Advisory Board (SMAB) provides independent, objective reviews of our research programme and strategy.

 Members of the SMAB are chosen due to their internationally regarded experience and expertise, enabling them to provide invaluable scientific support and advice to the charity, our researchers and our Board of Trustees.
+Members of the SMAB include independent researchers who are not beneficiaries for a particular application round.
+Any conflicts of interest must be declared and are taken into consideration during every stage of each review process.
+Our Conflicts of Interest and Confidentiality Policy is available from here.

 Our SMAB helps to ensure that we are investing in high quality, peer-reviewed research that serves the best interest of patients and scientists and clinicians, provides the very best basis for effective clinical trials and eventually new therapies that will bring us closer to a cure for brain tumours.